Family Medicine Residency Program

 - A responsibility-oriented approach: Our residents make the transition from being students to being "real doctors" during their residency, not afterwards.
 We provide lots of teaching, support and supervision, but our residents have the chance to learn by doing.
 In medicine, there is no substitute for experience.

-- Talented, enthusiastic faculty: Our faculty has a wealth of experience, including special expertise in areas such as the law, occupational medicine, sports medicine, geriatrics, obstetrics, procedures, osteopathic medicine, media work and missionary medicine.
+- Talented, enthusiastic faculty: Our faculty has a wealth of experience, including special expertise in areas such as the law, occupational medicine, sports medicine, geriatrics, obstetrics, procedures, media work and missionary medicine.

 - Strong hospital support: Our parent institution values the contributions of the residency program and has consistently given us the financial and political support we've needed.
 In this era of shrinking health care dollars, our facility, equipment and personnel needs are consistently met.

-- Solid benefits program: In addition to a competitive salary, our residents receive a housing allowance, free food in the hospital, a new laptop computer, a new hand-held computer, away CME and an insurance package to cover all of their professional and family needs.
+- Solid benefits program: In addition to a competitive salary, our residents receive a housing allowance, free food in the hospital, a new laptop computer, a new iPad, CME allowance and an insurance package to cover all of their professional and family needs.

 - Family support: While academically rigorous, our program places high value on the health and growth of families within the program.
 We have many informal get-togethers, and there are many regular social gatherings for all to enjoy.
 Whether single or married, family time is important and the residency strives to keep our "family" healthy and happy.